skip to main content

 Youth Advisory Board

 Wellness Peer Advocates youth leadership program seeks to empower Sequoia students to take action in supporting the health and wellness of their peers.
 Members have the opportunity to participate in training and conversations about healthy relationships, mental health, conflict resolution skills, nutrition, and more.
 The focus of the group is on the whole well-being of students- physical, mental and social emotional.
 Wellness Peer Advocates will raise awareness and promote wellness.
-Possible opportunities to mediate conflicts among peers.

 Staff Roster